 List common situations that may not allow for 6 ft. of distance between individuals.
 What measures will you implement to ensure the safety of your employees in such situations?

-Arnival IDISMISSEL and Italiways all statt, children and parents must wear masks and/or four shields during these times.
-Theor marking will be in these areas to indicate appropriate social distance of spacing.
+Arnval IDISMISSAL and Italiways all statt, children and parents must wear masks and/or fow shields during these times.
+Those marking will be in these areas to indicate appropriate social distanced spacing.

 How you will manage engagement with customers and visitors on these requirements (as applicable)?

+Oll staff and families will receive writen school procedures

+Via mail and email explaining school regulations for arrival dismissal.

-Oll staff and families will receive written School procedures Via mail and email explaining school regulations for arrival / dismissed, Staff will be trained on hallway usage for proper social distancing.
-Staff and paents will be required to sign and return acknowledgement of receipt Staff and paents will be required to sign and return acknowledgement of receipt of these procedures.
+Via mail and email explaining school regulations for arrival dismissal.

+Staff will be trained on hallway usage for proper social distancing.

+Staff and paents will be required to sign and return acknowledgment of receipt of these procedures.

 How you will manage industry-specific physical social distancing (e.g., shift changes, lunch breaks) (as applicable)?

-Oll shift changes will stay constant with encyloyres unless some one is out sick.
+Oll shift changes will stay constant with encologies unless someone is out sick.